 I Punched God in the Throat

-God, Prince, challenged me to a fisticuff.
-Since he was larger than I, I made the first strike.
-I punched him clean in the throat and he started choking and crying repeated "Why did you punch me in the throat?"
+God challenged me to a fisticuff.
+Since He was larger than I, I made the first strike.
+I punched Him clean in the throat and He started choking and crying repeatedly "Why did you punch me in the throat?"

 God was called Rick Barger.
 He was a tall wiry guy.
-God called Kovi told me that God called me a nigger.
-I knew that he did not, but Kovi, God, told me that if I did not take out my revenge on God, Rick, that I was a coward.
+An iteration of the devil called Kovi told me that God called me a n-gger.
+I knew that He did not, but the devil told me that if I did not take out my revenge on God I was a coward.

-I went to this tall God, Rick, and feigned anger.
-I worked myself up to push him.
-He tried with all his might to avoid a fight with me, but I just kept pushing God until he snapped!
+I went to this tall God and feigned anger.
+I worked myself up to push Him.
+He tried with all his might to avoid a fight with me, but I just kept pushing God until He snapped!

-We fought and I punched God in the stomach repeated since he was too tall for me to reach his face.
-He towered over me, but I fought him like a little lion.
-Rick, God, however, beat the tar our of my body.
-He avoided my face I suppose.
+We fought, and I punched God in the stomach repeatedly since He was too tall for me to reach His face.
+He towered over me, but I fought Him like a little lion.
+God, however, beat the tar out of my body.
+He avoided my face, luckily for me.

-We became enemies for several minutes, but ended the fight at the class bell.
-As we left the gym where we fought, we looked at each other and started again before a teacher!
-I climb Rick, God, like a mountain and put him in a headlock.
+We became enemies for several minutes but ended the fight at the class bell.
+As we left the gym where we fought, we looked at each other and started again in front of the gym teacher!
+I climb God like a mountain and put Him in a headlock.

-I still feel bad about how I provoked God to anger when he had done nothing to me ever!
+I feel bad about how I provoked God to anger when He had done nothing to me ... ever!
 He never called me a name.
-I deserve the week of bruises and soreness God gave me after fighting him.
+I deserve the week of bruises and soreness God gave me after fighting Him.

 I called my best friend that name and it wounded her and me.
 Though I was angry when I said it, the sting of it coming out of my mouth, a person who does not use that type of language, hurt even more!